444B/goodluck/practical/readme.md

 # The practical:
-The test has begun.</br>
+The test has begun.
-The test is now over.</br>
+Owing to a bug in the exam system, the exam completed prematurely and recorded everyone as having failed.</br>
-The test results have been recorded on the Exam Server and everyone has failed.
+The test results have been recorded on the Exam Server in the following location /home/admin/results.json
 </br>
 </br>